 Don't use auto formatting for text (this includes auto line height, auto caps, etc).

-To add a background image, color or video to your file, use these shortcuts:
+To add a background image, color or video to a "Section" of your file, use these shortcuts:

 For background images, simply name the layer BG

 For background color, simply name the layer BG [space] color hex code

 note: background (BG) images will be uploaded in their entirety; be sure to crop the images to their desired sizes and aspect ratios before uploading.